-- 1. Position a pillow between your legs when lying on your back. - 2.
-Keep the operated hip/leg positioned in bed so the kneecap and toes are pointed to the ceiling. - 3.
-Avoid letting your foot roll inward or outward.
+- Position a pillow between your legs when lying on your back. - Keep the operated knee/leg positioned in bed so the kneecap and toes are pointed to the ceiling. - Avoid letting your foot roll inward or outward.
 A blanket or towel roll on the outside of your leg may help you maintain this position.

-Getting Out of Bed
+Getting In and Out of Bed